th2-net/th2-codec/README.md

 Codec core has the following parameters:

+**codecSettings** - the implementation codec settings.
+These settings will be loaded as an instance of `IPipelineCodecFactory.settingsClass` during start up and then passed to every invocation of `IPipelineCodecFactory.create` method

-**enableVerticalScaling** - this setting allow to controll vertical scaling mode.
+**enableVerticalScaling** - this setting allow to control vertical scaling mode.
 Codec splits an incoming batch into message groups and process each of them via the ForkJoinPool.commonPool().
 The default value is `false`.
-Please note this is experemntal feature.
+Please note this is experimental feature.
+Default value is `false`.

-**codecSettings** - the implementaion codec settings.
-These settings will be loaded as an instance of `IPipelineCodecFactory.settingsClass` during start up and then passed to every invocation of `IPipelineCodecFactory.create` method
+**isFirstCodecInPipeline** - specifies that this codec is the first codec in gRPC pipeline.
+Default value is `false`.

+**disableMessageTypeCheck** - disable message type (`RawMessage`/`ParsedMessage`) check during processing.
+Normally codec does not try to encode `RawMessage` and don't try to decode `ParsedMessage`.
+Default value is `false`.

+**disableProtocolCheck** - disable protocol check during processing.
+Default value is `false`.

 For example: